-Creatively, 2014 was a year of video making here, with a music collaboration too.
+Creatively, 2014 was a year of video making here.
 This is likely to continue in 2015.
 I haven't posted to this blog for some time and there are now too many recently completed projects to write about in one piece (I'll try to cover things a bit more regularly this year).
-For now, these are some notes on three of the most recent videopoems, with new music at the end...
+For now, these are some notes on three of the most recent videopoems...

 Only the Lonely